Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: Introduction

 As an application, in Section 6 we introduce the modified Cartier operator on the regular differential modules on $X$, $C$ and $\widetilde{C}$ (Theorem \ref{CartierOperatorOnC}).
 The last aim of this paper is to describe an relation between Appell-Lauricella hypergeometric series and the modified Cartier operator (Theorem \ref{MainTheoremGeneralA_k}).
-This result is a generalization of the fact that the coefficient of $x^{p-1}$ in the polynomial $\{x(x-1)(x-z)\}^{(p-1)/2}$) is equal to a truncation of $F(1/2,1/2,1\,;z)$.
+This result is a generalization of the fact that the coefficient of $x^{p-1}$ in the polynomial $\{x(x-1)(x-z)\}^{(p-1)/2}$ is equal to a truncation of $(-1)^{(p-1)/2}F(1/2,1/2,1\,;z)$.
+The research of Cartier-Manin matrices (or their dual notion: Hasse-Witt matices) have long history.
+Among them, Sutherland gave a fast algorithm computing Cartier-Manin matices of superelliptic curves \cite{Sutherland}, also see Harvey-Sutherland \cite{HS} for hyperelliptic curves.
+This paper gives a formula of Cartier-Manin matrices whose entries are considered as polynomials in $\lambda_i$ of \eqref{eq:AL-curves}.
+This result may not contribute to speeding up the computation if $\lambda_i$ are constants, but would have many applications if $\lambda_i$ are indeterminates.
+Indeed, Cartier-Manin matrices with polynomial entries are used in the papers \cite{KH} and \cite{KHS} and so on, for enumeratations of superspecial curves and for a proof of the existence of supersingular curves.

 This paper is organized as follows.
 In Section 2, we study the fundamentals of curves associated to Appell-Lauricella hypergeometric series and give their explicit desingularizations.
 In Section 3, we describe the space of regular differential forms on them.
 In Section 4, we describe the space of regular differential forms on $C$.
 In Section 5, we describe the space of regular differential forms on $\widetilde{C}$.
-Finally in Section 6, we show the modified Cartier-Manin operator stabilizes the space of regular differential forms on $\widetilde{C}$ and so on, and describe the relation between the Cartier-Manin operator and Appell-Lauricella hypergeometric series.
+Finally in Section 6, we show that the modified Cartier-Manin operator stabilizes the space of regular differential forms on $\widetilde{C}$ and so on, and describe the relation between the Cartier operator and Appell-Lauricella hypergeometric series.